TopoMojo: Building Virtual Labs

 Transforms

-Transforms allow you to define dynamic variables that TopoMojo generates based on certain criteria or types.
-Transforms are also a key/value pair definition –- the key is the name of your transform and the value is the type of the transform.
-The screen print below shows a transform named "token1" that will have a value of 8 random hexadecimal characters.
+Transforms allow you to define dynamic variables that TopoMojo generates at gamespace deploy time.
+Transforms are key/value pairs –- the key is the name of your transform and the value is the type of the transform.
+Expand the tooltip under the transforms text box to see details about the available transform data types.
+The screenshot below shows a transform named "token1" that will have a value of 8 random hexadecimal characters.

-To access transforms, use the referenced "double-pounder-key (##key##)" notation.
-When TopoMojo deploys a gamespace, the engine generates the random values for all transforms, looks for double-pounder-keys, then replaces them with the randomly generated values for that deployment.
+To access transforms in the challenge, use the referenced "double-pounder-key (##key##)" notation.
+When TopoMojo deploys a gamespace, the engine generates random values for all transforms, looks for double-pounder-keys, then replaces them with the randomly generated values for that deployment.

-Any of the sections on the Challenge tab (e.g., Transforms, Markdown, Questions, Answers) can contain double-pounder-keys that TopoMojo replaces with transform values at deploy time.
+Sections on the Challenge tab (e.g., Transforms, Markdown, Questions, Answers) can contain double-pounder-keys that TopoMojo replaces with transform values at deploy time.
 You can also use transform double-pounder-keys in the Guest Settings field of a template to inject random variables into VM guest info variables when deploying a gamespace.
-(Transforms aren't generated when deploying workspace VMs, so the value of the variable will be the double-pounder-key.)
+Transforms aren't generated when deploying workspace VMs, so the value of the variable will be the double-pounder-key.

-The screen print below shows the Guest Settings of a VM template configured to use two guest info variables: var1 and token1.
+The screenshot below shows the Guest Settings of a VM template configured to use two guest info variables: var1 and token1.
 Var1 has a value of "test" and token1 will have a random 8-character hexadecimal string assigned when TopoMojo deploys a gamespace.

 There is a detailed Guest Settings portion of the Workspace documentation.